James Brolin: Film

-In 1985, Brolin parodied his near-hiring as James Bond in the film Pee-Wee's Big Adventure.
-In a film within the film, he merged the characters of Bond and Pee-Wee Herman, the "real" version of whom was played by Paul Reubens.
-He is referred to as "PW" and the role of Pee-Wee Herman's girlfriend "Dottie" is played by Morgan Fairchild.
+In 1985, Brolin parodied his near-hiring as James Bond in the film Pee-wee's Big Adventure.
+In a film within the film, Brolin merged the characters of Bond and Pee-wee Herman, the "real" version of whom was played by Paul Reubens.
+He is referred to as "PW" and the role of Pee-wee's girlfriend "Dottie" is played by Morgan Fairchild.

 Television

-While contracted to Fox, Brolin had three small roles on the television series "Batman," in the episodes "The Cat and the Fiddle", "The Catwoman Goeth", and "Ring Around the Riddler".
+While contracted to Fox, Brolin had three small roles on the television series Batman, in the episodes "The Cat and the Fiddle", "The Catwoman Goeth", and "Ring Around the Riddler".

 In 1968, Brolin transferred to Universal Studios, where he auditioned for a co-starring role opposite seasoned actor Robert Young in the popular medical drama Marcus Welby, M.D.
 (1969–1976).
 The series was one of the top-rated television shows of the day.
 Brolin became widely known for his portrayal of youthful, skilled assistant physician Dr. Steven Kiley.
-The chemistry between Young & Brolin clicked, and even came to attract young women for its medical interest throughout the show's run.
-In its first season in 1970, Brolin won the Emmy Award for Outstanding Performance by an Actor in a Supporting Role, and was subsequently nominated three more times.
-He was also nominated for Golden Globes three times for Best Supporting Actor, and won twice between 1971 and 1973.
+The chemistry between Young and Brolin clicked, and even came to attract young women for its medical interest throughout the show's run.
+In its first season in 1970, Brolin won the Emmy Award for Outstanding Performance by an Actor in a Supporting Role and was subsequently nominated thrice more.
+He was also nominated for Golden Globes three times for Best Supporting Actor and won twice between 1971 and 1973.
 Brolin also starred in the television films Short Walk to Daylight (1972) and Trapped (1973).
 He and his first wife Jane also appeared on several episodes of the 1970s game show Tattletales.

 In 1983, Brolin returned to television to star in another series and teamed with producer Aaron Spelling's prime-time soap opera, Hotel, for ABC.
-On Hotel Brolin played Peter McDermott, a hotel manager.
+On Hotel, Brolin played Peter McDermott, a hotel manager.

-For Hotel Brolin was nominated twice for Golden Globes between 1983 and 1984 for Best Performance By an Actor in a TV Series, but did not win either time.
-He would eventually serve as a director on the show, as well.
-On one episode of Hotel, he invited his future wife Jan Smithers to guest-star on the show as the writers suggested that they develop a storyline for them, as Brolin was going through a difficult divorce at the time.
-By 1988, after 5 seasons, Hotel was about to close its doors for good and the show was cancelled.
-That same year, his co-star, Nathan Cook had died of an allergic reaction to penicillin, and Brolin along with the rest of his cast attended his funeral.
+For Hotel, Brolin was nominated twice for Golden Globes between 1983 and 1984 for Best Performance By an Actor in a TV Series but lost both times.
+He would also eventually serve as a director on the show.
+On one episode of Hotel, Brolin invited his future wife Jan Smithers to guest-star on the show as the writers suggested that they develop a storyline for them, as Brolin was going through a difficult divorce at the time.
+By 1988, after five seasons, Hotel was about to close its doors for good and the show was cancelled.
+That same year, his co-star, Nathan Cook had died of an allergic reaction to penicillin, and Brolin along with the rest of the cast attended Cook's funeral.